-Several scholarships are available for summer study abroad.
-Transylvania nominates one to two students each year to the Kentucky branch of the English-Speaking Union, which offers competitive scholarships for rising seniors to participate in summer study programs at either Cambridge or Oxford universities or the University of Edinburgh.
+Summer study abroad.
+Many academic programs are available in the summer through Transylvania's membership in the Kentucky Institute for International Studies, and several scholarships are available for sophomores and juniors for summer study abroad.
+Transylvania may nominate a junior student each year to the Kentucky branch of the English-Speaking Union, which offers competitive scholarships for rising seniors to participate in summer study programs at either Cambridge or Oxford universities or the University of Edinburgh.